-- a. title,

-- b. resume,
+- a. title, - b. resume,

-- c. location(s) where work will be performed,

-d. itemize the total number of estimated hours for each individual named above.
+- c. location(s) where work will be performed, - d. itemize the total number of estimated hours for each individual named above.

-Offerors must provide reference names and phone numbers for similar projects the offeror's firm has completed.
+Offerors must provide either three reference names and phone numbers for similar projects the offeror's firm has completed, or three letters of reference.